mi3nts/instructables/linux/relays.md

 On solid state relays there are no mechanical parts Typically normally closed and use opto electronics.

 Multiple poles means multiple circuits that a relay can control.
 Eg: a light and a fan.
-Double throw relay gives you normally open as well as normally closed pins.
+Double throw relay gives you alernative open/closed pins. when one is on the other one is off.

 ## references
 - https://www.youtube.com/watch?v=7DcCwGuP-eI&themeRefresh=1